Definite17/SlackBot/README.md

 * Once you are done with all the above steps you can see the bot you created under ‘**Apps**’ in the selected Workspace.

 The bot we currently have cannot do anything, we need to add some functionality to it.
-For this part, we will use only Slack-SDK to send messages and get some basic information about the channel.
+For this part, we will use only **[slack_sdk](https://slack.dev/python-slack-sdk/)** to send messages and get some basic information about the channel.